ecmel/vscode-html-css/README.md

 ### Validate class selectors

 Validates all `class` selectors in the active editor.
-Auto validation can also be configured in extension settings globally or per workspace.
+Auto validation can be configured in extension settings globally or per workspace.

 ### Clear style sheets cache